-If you don’t understand the styles of communication of the people you are conversing with, it’s difficult to optimize your communication approach.
+And, if you don’t understand the styles of communication of the people you are conversing with, it isn’t easy to optimize your communication approach.

 The truth is — no one wants to cause communication difficulties.
 They usually occur due to coworkers’ clashing styles, which can lead to many challenges.

-The differences in these styles can cause misunderstandings, which can result in costly mistakes and missed deadlines.
-They can obstruct company workflows, making it impossible to move on to the next stage and finish a project.
+The differences in these styles can cause misunderstandings, resulting in costly mistakes and missed deadlines.
+In addition, they can obstruct company workflows, making it impossible to move on to the next stage and finish a project.

 Different ways in which employees communicate can also create workplace tension, confusion, and stress due to teammates not understanding each other’s motives or misinterpreting others’ remarks.
 In some cases, people may even feel threatened, offended, or underappreciated.

 In the long run, this can have a negative effect on a company’s employee retention, customer relationships, internal processes, sales, etc.

 For any organization to function at the optimum level, its teams need to bridge these differences, understand different styles of communication, and work on finding common ground.
 After all, mismatched communication styles in the workplace can make or break any venture.

 So, let’s examine what each style is about in greater detail.